mewore/burakku/README.md

 ### Advanced features

+- [ ] 💙💜 Enemies that move around like goombas and are killed almost instantly by the blacklight
+- [ ] 💙 The enemies kill the vampire immediately upon contact
+- [ ] 💙 Particle effects for damaging the enemies
 - [ ] 💙 Settings for the graphics quality; enable lights
 - [ ] 💙💛 More dynamic-sounding level music
 - [ ] 💙💜 Gradient in the blacklight polygons (the challenge is going to be to reposition the polygon texture properly)